Advising Handbook - CHHS

 The entry-level program combines undergraduate and graduate degrees BS/MS in a 5.5 year course of study.
 Students complete pre-professional coursework during the first three years and begin the professional program in the fourth year as seniors.
 During senior year, students apply to the Graduate School to then complete the professional program for another 1.5 years as graduate students.
 At completion of the first year of the professional program (senior year), students earn a BS degree in Occupational Science.
 After completing the three additional semesters (1.5 years) of graduate coursework and fieldwork students earn an MS Degree in Occupational Therapy.
 Graduates are then eligible to sit for the National Board for Certification in Occupation Therapy.

 Students apply for internal transfer during the second semester of sophomore year.
 Applications are available at the beginning of the second semester with an application deadline of March 1.
 Students must take or be in progress of taking PSYC 401, BMS 507, BMS 508, OT 510 and OT 500 to apply to the program.
 Additionally, students must have a minimum overall GPA of 3.0.
 Admission to the BS/MS program is highly selective and dependent upon available space.

 Students should obtain major and option materials from the Department of Recreation Management and Policy.
 After reading over the materials students should make an appointment with an option coordinator to discuss entrance to the major and complete the online application.
-Students must have a minimum cumulative grade-point average of 2.5 to declare the major.
+Students must have a minimum cumulative grade-point average of 2.5 to apply to the major.
 For a statistics class the department prefers students to take PSYC 402 or HHS 540.
 SOC 502 will be accepted if taken before they declare the major.
 Contact RMP department for application deadline specifics.

 Prof. Allison Wilder